 Galingale: A root similar in appearance to ginger, used in Thai cooking, and sold in oriental grocery stores, fresh or ground, sometimes as “Galingas.”

+Ghee: Clarified Butter.

 Gourd aka pumpkin: Modern squashes and pumpkins are from the New World; the problem of identifying the old world equivalent is discussed in the article “Late Period and Out of Period Foods.” (p.
 138).
 Our best guess is the opo gourd, often available in Chinese grocery stores in the U.S.

 Mastic: A strongly flavored resin; I like to describe it as dehydrated turpentine.
 Try Middle Eastern or Indian groceries and use it in very small quantities.